 I did a twist on my Cranberry Pumpkin Cookies that I start making around this time of year and added cocoa and chocolate chips, turning them into a completely new – and seriously delicious- cookie recipe.

-These cookies are thick and fudgey.
-I just had to slice on in half to show you the chewy decadence that lies inside.
+These cookies are thick and fudgy and I just had to take a bite out of one and show you the chewy decadence that lies inside.
 The secret to this is to make sure to slightly underbake them.

 Bake these babies up and enjoy.
 I suspect you will have a new favorite pumpkin cookie recipe!